-- Stock CFDs.
-Trade individual, publicly listed companies as CFDs. eToro gives you the option of trading a number of global share market CFDs.
+- Stock CFDs. eToro gives you the option of trading a number of global share market CFDs.

 - Indices.
 Stock market indices allow you to trade a basket of companies, such as the top 500 US stocks in the S&P 500.

-- Commodities. eToro offers silver, gold, copper, palladium, platinum, natural gas and oil.
+- Commodities.
+You can trade silver, gold, copper, palladium, platinum, natural gas and oil CFDs.

-- Cryptocurrencies. eToro allows you to trade cryptocurrency CFDs such as Bitcoin or Ethereum.
+- Cryptocurrencies. eToro allows you to trade cryptocurrency such as Bitcoin or Ethereum.

 Here are the notable account features worth highlighting:

 - $0 brokerage.
-There's no broker (aka commission) fee when you trade stocks.
+There's no broker fee (commission) when you trade stocks, including in Australia.

 - Copy trading.
 You can follow the trading activity of other users and imitate their trades if they have a good track record.
 The trading decisions made by eToro users are uploaded to the eToro network, where you can view them in different statistical ways.

 - Market data and news. eToro's platform connects you with users around the world so you can discuss, share and learn market ideas and trading strategies.
-Its Twitter-like news feature on the OpenBook platform offers live user updates on which trades your peers are making and the markets they're keep an eye on.
+Its Twitter-like news feature on the OpenBook platform offers live user updates on which trades your peers are making and the markets they are keeping an eye on.
 You also have access to training courses, research papers and price data.

-- Access to to markets.
-From the one account you can trade US stocks, global forex, commodities, cryptocurrencies and CFDs through any web browser or mobile phone (iOS and Andoid).
+- Access to markets.
+From a single account, you can trade US stocks, global forex, commodities, cryptocurrencies and CFDs through any web browser or mobile phone (iOS and Android).

 - Risk management.
-You can choose your desired risk level and the amount you wish to invest with each trade through with mandatory stop loss levels.
+You can choose your desired risk level and the amount you wish to invest with each trade with mandatory stop-loss levels.
 This allows you to tailor each trade to suit your risk/reward strategy.

 What are eToro's spreads and fees?

-eToro does not charge any traditional broker fees or commissions, regardless of the asset being traded.
-Instead it charges entirely on foreign exchange spreads.
+eToro does not charge any traditional broker fees or commissions to trade stocks directly, regardless of the asset being traded.
+Instead, it charges entirely on foreign exchange spreads and fees.

-Withdraw fees.
+- Withdrawal fees.
 The same currency conversion fee applies again to withdraw funds.
-You can withdraw your funds at any time however the minimum you can withdraw is AUD30 and there is a AUD5 withdrawal fee.
-You can withdraw funds using a credit card (1-2 days), PayPal (1-2 days) or bank transfer (up to 8 days).
+You can withdraw your funds at any time, but the minimum you can withdraw is AUD30 and there is a AUD5 withdrawal fee.
+You can withdraw funds using a credit card (1–2 days), PayPal (1–2 days) or bank transfer (up to 8 days).

 Stocks versus CFD stocks

-eToro's platform is unique from most others in Australia's market because you can trade contracts for difference (CFDs) and stocks from the one account, so it's important to understand the difference.
+eToro's platform is unique from most others in Australia's market because you can trade CFDs and stocks from a single account, so it's important to understand the difference.

 CFDs are risky leveraged products that allow you to speculate on the price movements of stocks and other assets such as cryptocurrencies and commodities without ever owning them.
 Because they're leveraged, both your profits and losses are magnified and you can lose more than your initial investment.

-On eToro's platform you have a choice of adding leverage when you trade stocks.
-If you choose 1X leverage, you're buying the real stock and you'll see the message 'You are buying the underly asset'.
+On eToro's platform, you have a choice of adding leverage when you trade stocks.
+If you choose 1x leverage, you're buying the real stock and you'll see the message, "You are buying the underlying asset."

-When you sign up to eToro you have the option of opening a retail account or professional account.
+When you sign up to eToro, you have the option of opening a retail account or a professional account.
 Below is a comparison of the fees, minimum deposits and spreads.

 |Spreads||From 1.0 pips||From 1.0 pips|